leon-do/paxful/README.md

 `npm install`

 ```
-if chat contains 'not enough reputation', then skip
-if user doesn't have enough reputation, then send 'not enough reputation'
+if user doesn't have enough reputation, then skip

 if last user trade < 24 hours, then send 'one trade per day'